mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 A major downside of this approach is that setup and ongoing operation of multi-stakeholder bodies is not trivial.
 Additionally, their legitimacy cannot be assumed, and may be difficult to establish and maintain (see, e.g., {{LEGITIMACY-MULTI}}).
 This concern is especially relevant if the function being coordinated is broad, complex, and/or contentious.

-## Blockchains Are Not Magical {#distributed}
+### Distributed Consensus {#distributed}

-Increasingly, distributed consensus technologies (such as blockchain) are touted as a solution to centralization issues.
+Increasingly, distributed consensus technologies (such as the blockchain) are touted as a solution to centralization issues.
 A complete survey of this rapidly changing area is beyond the scope of this document, but we can generalise about their properties.

 These techniques attempt to avoid centralization risk by distributing functions to members of a sometimes large pool of protocol participants.
 Proper performance of a function is typically guaranteed using cryptographic techniques (often, an append-only transaction ledger).
 A particular task's assignment to a node for handling usually cannot be predicted or controlled.